philsturgeon/awesome-earth/README.md

 ## Sustainable Lifestyle

 - [Bio-plastic Trash Bags](https://www.amazon.com/Plant-Based-Kitchen-Handles-Gallon/dp/B071JMFKM5/) - 🇺🇸 Made from Plant Based (sugar cane) materials instead of fossil fuel.
+- [Fairphone](https://www.fairphone.com/) - A phone for everyone who cares about how their products are made.
+It improves the conditions of the people who make it and uses materials that are better for the planet.
 - [Happy Cow](https://www.happycow.net) - 🌎 Reduce or avoid meat entirely by finding great vegetarian or vegan food all over the world.
 - [Improve how you do laundry](https://greenlivingideas.com/2014/09/23/3-easy-ways-to-green-your-laundry/) - 🌎 6 Tips for a More Sustainable Laundry Routine
 - [The Fixmas](https://thefixmas.com/) - Making Christmas sustainable.